-Taco Bell Healthy Options - Recommended by Dietitians
+Taco Bell Healthy Options - Reviewed by Dietitians

 Research published in Advances in Nutrition directly associates frequent fast food consumption with increased caloric intake and diminished diet quality.